ian-ndeda/obstacle-avoiding-rover/README.md

   <img alt="setup3" src="https://github.com/user-attachments/assets/adc9c5d7-32b7-412a-b592-eb0103a0b2b2" width="356" height="200">
 </p>

-After flashing the program into the STM32F103 the console will be as shown below every time a command is given.
+After flashing the program into the STM32F103, the console from where `probe-rs` is running will be something like what is shown below.
+This is after the system is remotely given commands.

 >:exclamation: Note that the program is in debug mode.
 You therefore cannot flash it in `--release` mode.